Shlomts/recall-rick/README.md

 RecallRick is a fullstack chat and knowledge recall platform designed to facilitate interactive conversations, question answering, and information retrieval.
 The project features a Node.js/Express backend for chat and bot logic, and an Angular frontend for a modern, responsive user experience.
 Built as an Nx monorepo, it enables efficient development, code sharing, and scalable deployment for both backend and frontend services.

+RecallRick AI will answer with a Rick Sanchez (Rick & Morty) tipical reply only if you ask the exact question twice.

 ---

 ## Project Structure